 The principal ingredient of an effective revenue-raising program should be a phase-out of certain tax expenditures in order to broaden the personal and corporate income tax base.
 These tax expenditures-"loopholes" to laymen-have been growing at a rate of 14 percent a year, as compared with an 11 percent rate of growth in direct expenditures.
-ERTA added eleven new categories and expanded the percent and expenditures are already as a second expenditure of the percent and expenditures. twenty-one items already on the books, and although TEFRA in turn reduced some of these, there is no hope of avoiding increases in tax rates, unless the size of the tax base, on which the rates are levied, is increased.
+ERTA added eleven new categories and expanded twenty-one items already on the books, and although TEFRA in turn reduced some of these, there is no hope of avoiding increases in tax rates, unless the size of the tax base, on which the rates are levied, is increased.

+tax base, on which the rates are levied, is increased.
 The Congressional Budget Office, in its "Reducing the Deficits: Spending and Revenue Options," lists 29 of what it calls "Income tax base-broadening options."
-(Appendix A) These options together are projected to save \$292 billion over the fiveyear period 1984-1988
+(Appendix A) These options together are projected to save \$292 billion over the fiveyear period 1984-1988.